KaiHT-Ladiant/fridump3-Fix-USB-Errors/README.md

 # Fridump3 for Fix USB Errors and Add Device mod
 Fridump is an open source memory dumping tool, primarily aimed to penetration testers and developers.
 Fridump is using the Frida framework to dump accessible memory addresses from any platform supported.
 It can be used from a Windows, Linux or Mac OS X system to dump the memory of an iOS, Android or Windows application.

-This project is based on the following project: [https://github.com/Nightbringer21/fridump](https://github.com/Nightbringer21/fridump) and the pending PR concerning the python3 support (especially from [georgepetz](https://github.com/georgepetz) .
+This project is based on the following project:
+Origin Fridump: [https://github.com/Nightbringer21/fridump](https://github.com/Nightbringer21/fridump) and Editing Fridump: [([https://github.com/rootbsd/fridump3](https://github.com/rootbsd/fridump3))]([https://github.com/Nightbringer21/fridump](https://github.com/rootbsd/fridump3)) the pending PR concerning the python3 support (especially from [georgepetz](https://github.com/georgepetz) .
 Additionally I added the network support in addition to the USB support.

 FYI: I will destroy this repo is the Fridump author will integrate the pending PR concerning Python3 support.